All Episodes

 One of the latest is we've learned that the Clinton Crime Family Foundation has been paying Sidney Blumenthal $10,000 a month to go out and do their dirty work.

-And it's it's in and of itself, it's not a big deal, but you add it to all of the other things that we are learning about the Clinton Crime Family Foundation.
+And it's in and of itself, it's not a big deal, but you add it to all of the other things that we are learning about the Clinton Crime Family Foundation.

 Now we got Paula Jones out trying to warn everybody, don't let Bill Clinton back in the White House.

-Women are not safe there, and Hillary knew it.
+Women are not safe there.

 God bless her.

-Supposedly the group that cares more about women than anybody in the world is just not interested.
+And the left, supposedly the group that cares more about women than anybody in the world is just not interested.

 When Bill Clinton's doing the abusing, it's not a problem.